-Note 4: The LTC3850 is tested in a feedback loop that servos $V{ITH1,2}$ to a specified voltage and measures the resultant $V{FB1,2}$.
+Note 4: The LTC3853 is tested in a feedback loop that servos $V{ITH1,2,3}$ to a specified voltage and measures the resultant $V{FB1,2,3}$.

 Note 5: Dynamic supply current is higher due to the gate charge being delivered at the switching frequency.
-See Applications Information.
+See the Applications Information section.